 The trajectory of multimodal generative models reveals a simple truth: progress is symphonic.
 Breakthroughs in one modality reverberate across others, amplifying capabilities and redrawing the boundaries of generative intelligence.
-From the early days of sequence-to-sequence learning rooted in the text to today's world-simulating foundations, the evolution has followed a text-centric paradigm, with text remaining the anchor as models extend their generative reach across modalities.
+From the early days of sequence-to-sequence learning rooted in text to today's world-simulating foundations, the evolution has followed a text-centric paradigm, with text remaining the anchor as models extend their generative reach across modalities.
 Crucially, architectural advances have flowed outward from text-based models.
 Transformer-based backbones, originally designed for language, now underpin nearly all modalities.
 Shared encoder architectures like CLIP \cite{radford_learning_2021} and CLAP \cite{elizalde_clap_2023} serve as pivotal bridges: CLIP creates a joint latent space for text and images that is heavily leveraged in vision tasks, and CLAP fulfils a similar role for text and audio.
 These shared latent spaces enable consistent conditioning, alignment, and compositionality across modalities.

-The evolution of milestone models across various modalities has its roots in foundational transformer and diffusion structures, leading to breakthroughs as major companies published their own studies in each domain \ref{sec3:figure_1}.
-The future of multimodal reasoning will not hinge solely on scaling model size, but on fusing modalities through shared semantics, architectures, and spatial-temporal representations.
-It is not a march of isolated systems, but a convergence toward models that see, hear, move, imagine, and create together.
+The evolution of milestone models across various modalities has its roots in foundational transformer and diffusion structures, leading to breakthroughs as major companies published their own studies in each domain (see Figure~\ref{sec3:figure_1}).
+The future of multimodal reasoning will not hinge solely on scaling model size, but on fusing modalities through shared semantics, architectures, and spatio-temporal representations.
+It is not a march of isolated systems, but a convergence towards models that see, hear, move, imagine, and create together.
 The crescendo of this multimodal symphony is only beginning.